mattblack2809/mdwiki/README.md

   modified and last accessed time for each file

 #### How (does it do it)
-* Options may be specified one per line in mdwiki.conf, and overridden using the command line (option name preceded by '-')
+* Options may be specified one per line in mdwiki.conf (read from cwd), and overridden using command line options
-    * port=nnnn - default to 8000
-    * toc=true instructs pandoc to output a fully structered HTML document with a table of contents - useful if the documents are not well indexed, overrides some other options
+    * run mdwiki -help for list of options
+    * Be aware:
-    * Be aware use of the browser back-button may display stale directory listings.
+        * Use of the browser back-button may display stale directory listings
+        * mdwiki does not follow symbolic links
 * A URL requesting _file.md_ outputs the pandoc conversion to HTML.
 The HTML file is cached named _file.md.html_
     * Links between the .md files can (should) remain as links